 Most cases are reported from Italy, Spain, and Argentina, suggesting a geographically-restricted condition.

 Most common presentation is occipital epilepsy in childhood.
-Epilepsy can be drug-resistant, generalised and partial seizures with mental deterioration.
-Sometimes it evolves into severe epileptic encephalopathy.
+Epilepsy can be drug-resistant, and may be generalised and/or partial seizures with mental deterioration.
+Sometimes it evolves into a severe epileptic encephalopathy.

 It is a genetic, non-inherited, ethnically and geographically-restricted syndrome associated with environmental factors.
 The seizures and cerebral calcifications have been suggested to be related to immune reaction originating from the jejunal mucosa, triggered by gliadin in gluten-intolerant subjects.
 Gluten-free diet efficacy seems to be inversely related to the duration of epilepsy and the young age of the patient.
 It is associated with the HLA-DQ2 and HLA-DQ8 genes.

-Diagnosis relies on EEG to characterize epileptic seizures, computed tomography imaging for bilateral occipital calcifications, laboratory findings (antiendomisium antibodies, antigliadin antibodies, anti-tissue-transglutaminase type 2 antibodies, HLA phenotype), and histopathological analysis of small bowel biopsy (jejunal mucosa villous atrophy).
+Diagnosis relies on EEG to characterise epileptic seizures, CT for bilateral occipital calcifications, laboratory findings (antiendomisium antibodies, antigliadin antibodies, anti-tissue-transglutaminase type 2 antibodies, HLA phenotype), and histopathological analysis of small bowel biopsy (jejunal mucosa villous atrophy).